hicommonwealth/commonwealth/knowledge_base/wiki/Ways-Of-Working.md

 # Deployment and QA schedule

-Agile Release Trains (aka [ART, from SAFe5](https://v5.scaledagileframework.com/agile-release-train/)) run 4.5 days a week, Monday morning through mid-day Friday.
-We do not deploy on Fridays after 13:00 EST. If QA has been approved by 13:00, we will ship the release; otherwise we don't ship until Monday.
+Agile Release Trains (aka [ART, from SAFe5](https://v5.scaledagileframework.com/agile-release-train/)) run 4 days a week, Monday through Thursday.
+Aspirationally, deploys are performed before 13:00 EST. If necessary, we may deploy Friday morning before 13:00 EST. If QA has been approved by 13:00, we will ship the release; otherwise we wait until Monday.

 Over the course of the day, pull requests are merged into the Master branch on an ad hoc basis.
 On merge, the code is automatically pushed to our Beta (QA) server.
 Each morning, before the next round of PR merges, Beta ships a new release to the live site.
 Typically, a working session (aka "PR Party") is held to make sure everything shippable will be included in the next day's release.